 - internal corporate projects.

-The popularity of SPAs for various types of projects is explained by the capabilities and benefits of this type of web app.
-Let’s explore them in the next section and compare SPAs to MFAs.
+The popularity of this web app type for various types of projects is explained by the capabilities and benefits of single-page application.
+Let’s compare a single-page application vs multi-page application in the next section.

 Multi-page applications (MPAs) are extremely widespread, so we won’t explain their pros and cons in detail.
 Instead, let’s closely analyze the properties of SPAs and compare them to MPAs.

-Let’s examine the key advantages of single-page applications:
+Let’s examine the key advantages of a single-page application:

 - Fast response to user actions.
 To execute a user’s request, an SPA loads a small JSON file instead of a new web page.
 Even with caching and lazy loading, MFAs take more time to get new data from a server than does an SPA.
 Also, the fact that the page doesn’t need to reload makes workflows that involve multiple screens more streamlined in SPAs than in regular web applications.